morris/vanilla-todo/README.md

 The resulting implementation should adhere to established code quality standards in the industry.

-This will be hard to do objectively, as we will see later.
+This will be difficult to assess objectively, as we will see later.

 #### 2.3.3.
 Generality of Patterns